Bukayo Saka: 2019–2020: Breakthrough and FA Cup win

-2020–21: Arsenal Player of the Season
+2020–2022: Back-to-back Arsenal Player of the Season

-On 29 August 2020, Saka was in the starting 11 and registered an assist for Pierre-Emerick Aubameyang in the 2020 FA Community Shield, in which 2019–20 FA Cup winners Arsenal clinched a 5–4 penalty shoot-out victory over 2019–20 Premier League winners Liverpool, after the match was 1–1 after 90 minutes.
+On 29 August 2020, Saka was in the starting line-up and registered an assist for Pierre-Emerick Aubameyang in the 2020 FA Community Shield, in which 2019–20 FA Cup winners Arsenal clinched a 5–4 penalty shoot-out victory over 2019–20 Premier League winners Liverpool, after the match finished 1–1 after 90 minutes.
 Saka opened his account for the 2020–21 season on 4 October, scoring in a 2–1 victory against Sheffield United at the Emirates Stadium.

-On 8 November, Saka turned in Matt Targett’s cross and scored an unfortunate own goal in a 0-3 home defeat against Aston Villa.
+On 8 November, Saka turned in Matt Targett's cross and scored an own goal in a 3–0 home defeat against Aston Villa.

-On Boxing Day 2020, he scored on his 40th Premier League appearance for Arsenal in a 3–1 home win over Chelsea.
-Due to his stellar performances in the December 2020 month, he was later voted as the Arsenal Player of the Month on the Arsenal official website.
-He was voted as the Player of the Month again in January, having scored three goals and provided one assist in six appearances across all competitions, in which his goal against West Bromwich Albion was voted as the runner-up of Arsenal's Goal of the Month.
-Saka was named Player of the Month for the third time in February after contributing one goal and two assists, claiming 48 per cent of the votes.
+On 26 December 2020, Saka scored on his 40th Premier League appearance for Arsenal in a 3–1 home win over Chelsea.
+Due to his performances in December 2020, he later voted as the Arsenal Player of the Month.
+He was voted as the Player of the Month again in January 2021, having scored three goals and one assist.
+His goal against West Bromwich Albion was voted as the runner-up of Arsenal's Goal of the Month.
+Saka was named Player of the Month for the third time in February after contributing one goal and two assists.

 On 6 March 2021, Saka made his 50th Premier League appearance for Arsenal in a 1–1 away draw at Burnley; he is the second youngest player in club history to reach that milestone.
-On 15 April, Saka scored a goal and helped Arsenal to a 4–0 victory over Slavia Prague in the quarter final of the Europa League.
+On 15 April, Saka scored a goal and helped Arsenal to a 4–0 victory over Slavia Prague in the quarter-final of the Europa League.
 After his fine performance, he was named as the Europa League Player of the Week.
 He finished the season with seven goals and seven assists in 46 appearances across all competitions, as he was voted Arsenal Player of the Season, having come in third the previous campaign.
-He also was named in the shortlist for the PFA Young Player of the Season, but this was won by Manchester City’s Phil Foden.
+He was also named in the shortlist for the PFA Young Player of the Season, eventually won by Manchester City's Phil Foden.